 Parque Nacional da Peneda-Gerês

 Peneda-Gerês mountainous, rugged grounds wind and unwind, giving way to rivers and streams that pool into nearby gushing waterfalls, creating stunning awe-inspiring vistas.
-Animals like cows, goats, badgers, horses, and even the park’s symbolic animal, the roe deer, roam free, unspoiled by human touch.
-If you look closely, you might even find shrubs of the endemic purple Gerês lily flowers.

 São Martinho do Porto

-It is the perfect location for a full day of relaxation and spending time with the family, either just hanging out by the beach, taking a stroll through the nearby busy markets, or even enjoying camping activities in nearby parks.
+It’s the perfect location for a full day of relaxation and spending time with the family, either just hanging out by the beach, taking a stroll through the nearby busy markets, or even enjoying camping activities in nearby parks.

 Monsanto

-Monsanto holds the title of “Historical Portuguese Village” and is a must-visit place for anyone interested in history.
+This villa holds the title of “Historical Portuguese Village” and is a must-visit place for anyone interested in history.
 With a medieval castle as its main landmark, it once was the home of Romans, Arabs, and Barbarians before being conquered by Portugal’s first king, who handed the village to the Knights Templar.

 Dornes

-However, Dornes makes it into the list for bringing together beauty and history.
+Dornes is yet another less-known location and one of the most beautiful places in Portugal.
+It’s located at the crossroads of the iconic Templar city, Tomar, and the Castelo de Bode Reservoir Area, bringing together beauty and history.
 This riverside village is the perfect location for a day lounging out in the sun or swimming in the Zêzere River, and for uncovering more about the enigmatic Knights Templar, who had a foothold and influence over the region.

 São Lourenço

 The Madeira archipelago houses several of the prettiest places in Portugal, but none more so than São Lourenço, a peninsula that stretches out into the eastern side of the Atlantic Ocean.
-It is a mandatory stopping point for anyone visiting Madeira, with its unique ecosystem, distinct from the rest of the island.
+It’s a mandatory stopping point for anyone visiting Madeira, with its unique ecosystem, distinct from the rest of the island.

 Hiking trails are available across the peninsula, presenting the perfect opportunity for raw shots and gorgeous pictures.
-It is about 6km to go back and forth.

 Serra do Buçaco